 On May 4, 2020, the Company received loan proceeds of \$5.9 million pursuant to the Paycheck Protection Program (the "PPP") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 The application for these funds required the Company to, in good faith, certify that the current economic uncertainty made the loan request necessary to support the ongoing operations of the Company.
 This certification further required the Company to take into account our current business activity and our ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
 On April 28, 2020, the Secretary of the U.S. Department of the Treasury stated that the Small Business Administration will perform a full review of any PPP loan over \$2 million before forgiving the loan.
 The certification made by the Company did not contain any objective criteria and is subject to interpretation.
-Despite the good-faith belief that given the Company's circumstances all eligibility requirements for the PPP Loans were satisfied, if it is later determined that the Company had violated any applicable laws or regulations or it is otherwise determined the Company was ineligible to receive the PPP Loans, it may be required to repay the PPP Loans in its entirety and/or be subject to additional penalties.
+Despite the good-faith belief that given the Company's circumstances all eligibility requirements for the PPP loans were satisfied, if it is later determined that the Company had violated any applicable laws or regulations or it is otherwise determined the Company was ineligible to receive the PPP loans, it may be required to repay the PPP loans in its entirety and/or be subject to additional penalties.

-The term of the Company's PPP Loans is two years.
-The annual interest rate on the PPP Loans is 1% and no payments of principal or interest are due during the six-month period beginning on the date of the PPP Loans.
-Under the terms of the PPP, all or a portion of the principal may be forgiven if the Loan proceeds are used for qualifying expenses as described in the CARES Act, such as payroll costs, benefits, rent, and utilities.
-No assurance is provided that the Company will obtain forgiveness of the Loan in whole or in part.
-With respect to any portion of the PPP Loans that is not forgiven, the PPP Loans will be repayable on the terms set forth above.
-The PPP Loans are recognized on the Company's June 30, 2020 consolidated balance sheet as notes payable and will be derecognized if and when forgiven.
+The term of the Company's PPP loans was two years.
+The annual interest rate on the PPP loans was 1% and no payments of principal or interest would have been due until the conclusion of the deferral period.
+The deferral period would end on the earlier of (i) the date that Small Business Administration remits the loan forgiveness amount to the lender, or (ii) if the loan were not forgiven, ten months after the end of the 24-week loan forgiveness covered period.
+Under the terms of the PPP loans, all or a portion of the principal could be forgiven if the loan proceeds were used for qualifying expenses as described in the CARES Act, such as payroll costs, benefits, rent, and utilities.
+The PPP loan was recognized on the Company's June 30, 2020 consolidated balance sheet as notes payable and was derecognized when forgiven during the year ended June 30, 2021.